karthik4423/leetcode_problems/README.md

 # leetcode_problems

 This Repo contains the solutions to the problems I have slved on LeetCode.
 All solutions are in python.
-Identify question by the #or name.
+Identify question by the problem # or the name.